dkilgore90/google-sdm-api/README.md

 Note: this currently only works for *Local* dashboards -- support for cloud dashboards coming in a future update.

 ### Motion "sensor"
-Any camera event will trigger a motion *Active* event.
+A "Motion" event from Google will trigger a motion *Active* event in HE.
 Since the current API does not send another event when motion is no longer detected, a preferences entry is defined for each device, which determines the amount of time before the motion is deemed *Inactive*.
-If another event is received before this timer expires, the *Inactive* transition is deferred for the specified interval.
+If another motion event is received before this timer expires, the *Inactive* transition is deferred for the specified interval.

+### "Presence sensor"
+A "Person" event from Google will trigger a presence *Present* event in HE.
+A preferences entry determining the length of "presence" is defined as for motion above.

+### Sound "sensor"
+A "Sound" event from Google will trigger a sound *detected* event in HE.
+A preferences entry determining the length of sound "detection" is defined as for motion above.

 ### Doorbell Chime
 The doorbell chime will generate a *pushed* event on `button 1` for the device.

-This can be used for Rule Machine or Notification triggers.
+Any of these HE events can be used for Rule Machine or Notification triggers.

 ## Debug buttons -- not required for normal operation -- but useful to retry actions that might have failed during setup, such as the event subscription